 Municipal Bond Sector Credit Outlooks

-The Airport, Public Power, and Toll Facilities sectors are “Positive” or “Stable” but may encounter some weakness during the next economic downturn.
+- The Airport, Public Power, and Toll Facilities sectors are “Positive” or “Stable” but could encounter some weakness during the next economic downturn.

-The Health Care, Higher Education, and Tobacco sectors have been experiencing a moderate to high amount of general credit deterioration and market conditions have generally resulted in an above average number of rating downgrades.
-As a result, each of these sectors have a “Negative” outlook.
+- The Health Care, Higher Education, and Tobacco sectors have all been experiencing a moderate to high amount of general credit deterioration and market conditions have generally resulted in an above average number of rating downgrades.
+Each of these sectors have a “Negative” outlook as a result.

-We assigned a “Positive” outlook to the Housing sector primarily because the State Housing Financing Agencies (HFAs) proved durable through the recession and because many have been reinforced in recent years by adding supplementary financing options to their repertoire.
+- We assigned a “Positive” outlook to the Housing sector mostly because of the duarability state housing finance agencies (HFAs) exhibited through the recession, and because of the reinforcement most underwent in recent years by adding supplementary financing options to their repertoire.